13 Types of Welding Defects, Their Causes and Remedies

 These types of external welding defects occur only in butt welds where the groove of the metal is not filled completely.
 Incomplete penetration occurs due to the less deposition of the weld metal and when Improper welding technique is implied.
 It can also occur when the improper size of the electrode is used.

-The remedy for the incomplete filled groove is by using the proper size of the electrode and using the proper welding technique.
+The remedy for the incompletely filled groove is to use the proper electrode size and welding technique.
 It can also be prevented by more deposition of the weld metal.

 5. Weld crack